-For the third criterion, the first question which needs to be addressed is whether the asset being created has what is termed 'an alternative use to the vendor'.
-The vendor may not have an alternative use for the asset if contractually restricted from using the asset for any purpose other than selling it to the specific customer.
-This might be the case if the asset is being manufactured to the customer's specification and could not readily be sold to any other customer without significant modifications being made and significant additional costs incurred.
-Alternatively, if creation takes a substantial period of time (even if the asset is to a relatively standard specification) the contract with the customer may have specified timing.
-This could have the effect that the asset to be transferred to that customer is specifically identified from the point at which creation commences.
+For the third criterion, the first question which needs to be addressed is whether the asset being manufactured has what is termed 'an alternative use to the vendor'.
+This could apply if the vendor is contractually restricted from using the asset for any purpose other than selling it to the specific customer.
+This might be the case if the asset is being manufactured to the customer's specification and could not readily be sold to any other customer without significant modifications being made.
+Alternatively, if the production process takes a substantial period of time, even if the asset is to a relatively standard specification the contract with the customer may have specified a particular production timeslot.
+This could have the effect that the asset to be transferred to that customer is specifically identified from the point at which production commences.

-If the first part (no alternative use to the vendor) of the third criterion is met, there will then be significant focus on whether the vendor has, at all stages of the contract, an enforceable right to be paid for the work which has been completed to date.
+If the first (no alternative use) part of the third criterion is met, there will then be significant focus on whether the vendor has, at all stages of the contract, an enforceable right to be paid for the work which has been completed to date.
 This will require careful analysis of the precise terms of each contract, including in particular the effect of any terms that permit the customer to cancel, curtail or significantly modify the existing contract.
 This analysis may also require consideration of the general (or common) law in each jurisdiction.
 The focus is on whether in all circumstances, other than the vendor's failure to fulfil its obligations under the contract, the customer will be required to pay for performance to date.
-This needs to be an amount that approximates the selling price of the goods or services that have been provided to date; compensation for loss of profit does not satisfy this condition.
+This needs to be an amount that approximates the selling price of the goods or services that have been provided; compensation for loss of profit does not satisfy this condition.
 Alternatively, the vendor may have the legal right and practical ability to require completion of the contract and payment by its customer.